longturn/freeciv21/docs/Coding/hacking.rst

 To demonstrate the route for a packet through the system, here is how a Unit disband is performed:

 #.
 A player disbands a Unit.
 #.
-The client initializes a packet_unit_request structure, and calls the packet layer function
+The client initializes a packet_unit_request structure and calls the packet layer function
    :code:`send_packet_unit_request()` with this structure and packet type: :code:`PACKET_UNIT_DISBAND`.
 #.
-The packet layer serializes the structure, wraps it up in a packet containing the ``packetlength``, type
+The packet layer serializes the structure, wraps it up in a packet containing the ``packetlength`` type
    and the serialized data.
 Finally, the data is sent to the server.
 #.
 On the server the packet is read.
 Based on the type, the corresponding de-serialize function is called
    by the :code:`get_packet_from_connection()` function.